20 words and phrases that may confuse people who did not grow up in the UK

 - ‘Budge up, my sister is here’

-This means to want something.
+Used as a verb, this means to want something.

 - ‘I fancy a chocolate ice cream’